 Missing Tanya Rider Miraculously Found Alive at Bottom of a Ravine in Washington State

 33 year old Tanya Rider had been missing for 8 days.
 She had been last seen leaving for work on September 19, 2007.
-Rider was found alive at the Tanya_Riderbottom of a ravine in her SUV on Thursday afternoon.
+Rider was found alive at the bottom of a ravine in her SUV on Thursday afternoon.
 Her vehicle was found about 20 feet down the ravine and lay buried below heavy brush and bushes.
 Searches located the missing Tanya Rider by her cell phone signal.

 Tanya Rider, 33, responded to her name when her SUV was found along a highway in suburban Seattle, State Patrol Sgt.
 Dave Divis said.